Kusama

 Where can you buy KSM?

-Kusama (KSM) can be bought via the DEXs and CEXs as listed here.
+Kusama (KSM) can be purchased through the DEXs and CEXs listed here.

 Kusama Markets